-USAA is a combination of companies that provide insurance, banking, and investment products.
+USAA is a combination of companies that provide home and auto insurance, banking, and investment products.
 Their banks are FDIC insured and their investments are sold by registered broker dealers.

 Ratings companies–such as A.M.
 Best, Moody’s Investors Service, and Standard & Poor’s–give USAA the highest ratings for U.S. property and casualty.

 Who Can Be a USAA Member?

 - Active, retired, and honorably separated officers and enlisted personnel of the U.S. military

 - Officer candidates in commissioning programs (Academy, ROTC, OCS/OTS)